rhiannemock/ketoboot/README.md

 5. iframe youtube [Dr Eric Berg DC youtube](https://www.youtube.com/watch?v=dR6TnC1RY_8)

-6. I used google gemini AI to produce a list of frequently asked questions for the website.
+6. I used google gemini AI to produce a list of frequently asked questions for the website, to help with the write up on the about keto page and the recipes.

 ## Media queries